marcoromanelli-github/docs/jobs/scheduling-optimization.md

 - **Age**: the length of time a job has been waiting in the queue and eligible to be scheduled
 - **Association**: a factor associated with each association
-- **Fair-share**: the difference between the portion of the computing resource that has been promised and the amount of resources that has been consumed
+- **Fairshare**: the difference between the portion of the computing resource that has been promised and the amount of resources that has been consumed
 - **Nice**: a factor that can be set by users to prioritize their own jobs.
 This factor is currently not enabled for our cluster.
 - **Job size**: the number of nodes or CPUs a job is allocated
 - **Partition**: a factor associated with each node partition